Towards an Accessible, Noninvasive Micronutrient Status Assessment Method: A Comprehensive Review of Existing Techniques: Biofluid Analysis Methods for Micronutrient Status Assessment

 Moving to the specific approaches, we find that clinical biochemical analysis is invasive, expensive to analyze, and the methods of analysis and thresholds for imbalance are debated \cite{reber_nutritional_2019}.
 Additionally, biomarkers are generally sensitive but not specific, and their analysis requires considering an extensive list of factors that alter the ability of a marker to indicate nutrient status (such as inflammation, disease, or medications) \cite{elmadfa_developing_2014}.

 Although there are several wearable, smartphone, and point of care assay devices, their accessibility in some cases is limited by specialized assay chips and most require invasive biofluids for analysis.
 Saliva and sweat have been proposed as alternatives to blood, but their ability to reflect in-body status of a given micronutrient is often unknown, debated, or disproved (Section \ref{subsec_biofluids}).
 One survey offers additional insight into the issues faced by wearable sweat sensors: low sweat rates, sample evaporation, skin contamination impacting sweat content, and the difficulty to access fresh sweat \cite{bariya_wearable_2018}.
 Assays and electrochemical devices also suffer from being more specialized in nature (complicating manufacture and integration) and not utilizing more ubiquitous methods of health monitoring such as smartphones and smartwatches.
-Most work is limited to the measurement of one vitamin, claiming that simultaneous detection of multiple vitamins, especially both water and fat-soluble vitamins at once, is more limited.
-There is also a common need for a buffer or other solution to serve as an electrolyte for the electrochemical analysis of a vitamin.
-Like reagents in an assay, this adds complexity to the measurement process and creates a barrier to widespread adoption.

 The field of spectroscopy shows great potential (especially IR and Raman), though we argue that there is not yet enough accessible, micronutrient-specific research that provides insights into in-body status.
 Most work in this area required benchtop analyzers instead of on-body approaches.
 With the latter however, one must take great care not to harm a user with the spectroscopic approach.
-UV spectroscopy, for example, requires the application of UV light and could cause skin damage.
+UV spectroscopy in particular requires the application of UV light, which is broken into three types depending on its wavelength.
+Exposure to UVA (400 - 320 nm) and UVB (320 - 280 nm) radiation can cause damage to DNA and result in cancer, because of how this energy penetrates the skin \cite{dorazio_uv_2013}.
+UVC radiation from sunlight (280 - 100 nm) does not possess these same dangers, especially because it is absorbed by the skin, but direct exposure to artificial UVC radiation can still cause burns on the skin and eyes \cite{united_states_food__drug_administration_ultraviolet_2020}.
+The exact amount of UV radiation which is considered harmful varies with the area of exposure, amount of melanin content in the skin, and more, so we direct the reader to Table 2 in \citet{dorazio_uv_2013} for more information.

 Prediction from clinical health data is able to combine and analyze a large breadth of features, but this data is often insufficient for micronutrition.
 The lack of micronutrition data availability poses a grand limitation for the ability to make strides in analytic techniques with AI/ML.
 As a result, \citet{brown_increasing_2021} and others urge for more micronutrition data.
 Additionally, the insights provided by these solutions are limited to a small set of micronutrients and/or indicate only a binary deficiency status, rather than a continuous one.